KWB-R/riverPollution/README.md

 Each function is contained in a separate script:

-- probInterf.R: Uses (externally) simulated discharges at several points along flow path and, based on a user-given error, computes kernel-density-based probabilities of interference for all samples at all lateral inputs.
+- probInterf.R: Uses (externally) simulated discharges at several points along flow path and, based on a user-given error for the timing of lateral inputs, computes kernel-density-based probabilities of interference for all samples at all lateral inputs.

 - lagrComp.R: Performs Lagrangian (travel-time based) comparisons of samples at fixed stations along river, computes 1st order rate (k, k>0 indicates concentration increase and vice versa) and writes a table containing the resulting k values and the interference probability of the underlying composite samples.